10YearMaint/lila/README.md

 ## Technical

-What is **leli**? **leli** stands for "**le**gacy **li**terate".
+What is **lila**? **lila** stands for "**Li**terate **L**egacy **A**ssistant".

 Its designed primarily to empower the use of the *AImM* (AI-maintained Microservices) architecture.
-**leli** prepares everything so that an AI can maintain and inspect compliant codebases by reading their HTML output files.
+**lila** prepares everything so that an AI can maintain and inspect compliant codebases by reading their HTML output files.

-Using **leli** is about coding with the end in mind: envisioning that your project will someday be a legacy project, which you yourself will not maintain anymore.
+Using **lila** is about coding with the end in mind: envisioning that your project will someday be a legacy project, which you yourself will not maintain anymore.
 But you want to ensure that the AI can maintain, explain, and customize it, understanding your literate words and thoughts behind it.

 And not only that, you also want to ensure that you in a couple of months or a new developer to your project can easily find where the functionality of each of the UI screen of your app got defined.
 No endless searching through the codebase.
 Every coder normally developes in its own way and finds some convention more naturally than others.
 This is ok as everyone has a different concept of its software craftmanship.
 In fact, this is what makes us human.
-Using **leli**, this doesn't matter anymore because you document your UI screens using literate programming, that get intrinsically linked to the UI screens.
+Using **lila**, this doesn't matter anymore because you document your UI screens using literate programming, that get intrinsically linked to the UI screens.
 Each new developer can easily get the starting-point for implementing or adapting something in the UI screen!
 This is the concept of *Locality of Behaviour*.

 ## Installation